COVID-19 Spending Freeze? Not with These Three Risk Areas! Why Now is the Time to Invest in Technology.

 - Risk to Patient Care and Staff Safety

 - Risk of Cost Overruns both Administrative and Unbudgeted

-Each of these situations demonstrates how important it is that organizations not be dependent on key people for critical information.
+These situations demonstrate how important it is that organizations reduce dependence on key people for critical information.
 Consider how your organization would be impacted if the director of facilities or a portion of the facilities staff suddenly had to quarantine or became infected.
 Could the organization continue to operate safely?
 How would the remaining staff deal with the increased workload?
 Thinking “it won’t happen to me” is wishful and dangerous.

 Having instant access to information and productivity improvement tools that drive efficiency are essential to keeping an organization operating.

 Consider how having mobile access to facilities information from anywhere could improve the productivity of your facilities team.
 Most plan rooms are not large enough to adhere to social distancing guidelines while enabling teams to gather needed documents.
 And when staff members are working remotely, how are they to access files which are only available on a shared desktop?